ZacharyBournand/crave-finder/README.md

 Local Resto

 # Project description
-It would be a web application to search for local restaurants.
+It would be a web application that allows users to search for local restaurants.

 The user can search for local restaurants and look up individual items on their menus.
 The user can also rate a restaurant on its cleanliness, customer service, wait times, etc. & rate individual menu items as well.